Barry Farm: History

-Tenant Activism and Community life
+Tenant activism and community life

 Residents organized over the years both to pressure the city for assistance and to protect and support each other.
 Their actions brought them to the forefront of the civil rights movement.
-In the summer of 1949, Barry Farm-Hillsdale youth -- Richard Robinson, Carl Contee, Richard Cook, Clarence "Dusty" Prue, Everett and Eugene "Mann" McKenzie, Toussaint Pierce, James Chester Jennings, Jr, and Otis, Thomas and Bill Anderson -- tried to enter the Anacostia Pool without success and continued to try over several days.
+In the summer of 1949, Barry Farm-Hillsdale youth—Richard Robinson, Carl Contee, Richard Cook, Clarence "Dusty" Prue, Everett and Eugene "Mann" McKenzie, Toussaint Pierce, James Chester Jennings Jr, and Otis, Thomas and Bill Anderson—tried to enter the Anacostia Pool without success and continued to try over several days.
 Legally, the public pools were not segregated, but in practice this was a white segregated pool.
 There were violent clashes between hundreds of Whites and African Americans.
 The pool was closed, and the following year all the public pools were desegregated.

 In the 1940s, there was just one junior high and no high schools for African Americans east of the Anacostia River.
 In 1950, Barry Farm Dwelling residents requested that they be admitted to the new, white-segregated Sousa Junior High and that the school be integrated.
 Their complaint became Bolling v.
 Sharpe and was one of several companion cases to Brown v.
 Board of Education.
 In 1954, the U.S. Supreme Court unanimously declared that segregated public education was inherently unequal, violated the Equal Protection Clause and the right to due process, and therefore was unconstitutional.
-Several families involved in the desegregation fight, either as activists or plaintiffs in lawsuits, lived at Barry Farm Dwellings: the Jennings family, including sisters Adrienne and Barbara lived at 1139 Stevens Road; the Briscoe family lived at 1232 Eaton Road; Valerie Cogdell lived at 1269 Stevens Road; Wallace Morris lived at 1234 Eaton Road; Lauretta Parker lived at 1149 Stevens Road; and the Bolling family, including brothers Spottswood and Wanamaker, lived at 1732 Stanton Terrace, just southeast of Barry Farm.